Rob Kardashian, Blac Chyna Banned From ‘KUWTK’ Series: Feud Escalates Amid Trademark Drama

 Getting physical with a family member, however, has not sat well with Kris Jenner, who has made it perfectly clear she doesn’t want Blac around any of her children.
 She knows she can’t force Rob to dump her, a source reveals, but she can keep her away by not having her featured on forthcoming episodes of KUWTK.

-Having Blac on the show evidently means that Kris would have to negotiate a price with the former stripper regarding her feee to appear in certain episodes, but according to Hollywood Life, the momager wouldn’t even consider that idea.
+Having Blac on the show evidently means that Kris would have to negotiate a price with the former stripper regarding her fee to appear in certain episodes, but according to Hollywood Life, the momager wouldn’t even consider that idea.

 If Rob Kardashian wants to remain with Blac, the family has to accept that, but they will not bow down to the 29-year-old and offer him the chance of filming scenes with his fiancée, having seen how she’s reportedly been acting towards Rob and his siblings in recent months.